mehanig001/DSA_Problems/Trees.md

 <br>

-Binary Tree: Atmost two children
+Binary Tree: Atmost two children <br>
-Complete Tree: All levels are completely filled except possibly the last level.
+Complete Tree: All levels are completely filled except possibly the last level. <br>
-Full Binary Tree: Every node has either 0 or 2 child nodes.
+Full Binary Tree: Every node has either 0 or 2 child nodes. <br>
-Perfect Binary Tree: All internal nodes have two children, and all leaf nodes are at the same level.
+Perfect Binary Tree: All internal nodes have two children, and all leaf nodes are at the same level. <br>

 ---
 ### Problems & Codes